 The governmental funds balance sheet and statement of revenues, expenditures, and changes in fund balances provide detailed information about the School's most significant funds.
-The School operates the following funds; a General Fund to account for its general operations and a Special Revenue Fund to account for Federal grant programs.
-For reporting purposes, the General Fund is considered to be a major fund.
+The School operates the following funds; a General Fund to account for its general operations and a Capital Projects Fund to account for capital outlay expenditures.
+For reporting purposes, both funds are considered to be major funds.